cgwalters/container-image-proxy/README.md

 storage layer.

-What we *do* want from the containers ecosystem is support for things like signatures and offline mirroring
+What we *do* want from the containers ecosystem is support for things like signatures and offline mirroring.

+Forgetting things like ostree exist for a second - imagine that you wanted to encapsulate a set of Debian/RPM/etc packages inside a container image to ship for package-based operating systems.
+You could use this to stream out the layer containing those packages and extract them directly, rather than serializing everything to disk in the `containers/storage` storage, only to copy it out again and delete the first.

-Another theoretical use case could be something like [krustlet](https://github.com/deislabs/krustlet).
+Another theoretical use case could be something like [krustlet](https://github.com/deislabs/krustlet), which fetches WebAssembly blobs inside containers.
+Here again, we don't want to involve `containers/storage`.

 # Status